symphonists/uniondatasource/README.markdown

 results if you are trying to union chained datasources

 ## Changelog

+* 0.5, 15 June 2011
+	* Support Required URL Parameter
+	* Support Redirect to 404 page when no results are found

 * 0.4.2, 11 May 2011
 	* Fix RAND() sorting bug